IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 public range: DateRange = { start: new Date(), end: new Date(new Date().setDate(new Date().getDate() + 5)) };
 ```

->Note: Date Range Picker value is of type `DateRange`, which contains of start and end dates.
+>Note: Date Range Picker value is of type `DateRange`, which contains a start and an end date.

-To create a two-way data-binding, set an ngModel:
+To create a two-way data-binding, use `ngModel`:
 ```html
 <igx-date-range [(ngModel)]="range"></igx-date-range>
 ```